KHL Junior Draft

 The KHL Junior Draft was an annual meeting in which every franchise of the Kontinental Hockey League (KHL) systematically selected the rights to available amateur ice hockey players who met draft eligibility requirements (17–21 years old, no active KHL, MHL or VHL contract).
 The KHL Junior Draft was held once every year, generally within two to three months after the conclusion of the previous season.
 During the draft, teams took turns selecting amateur players from junior, collegiate, or European leagues.

-The first draft was held on June 1, 2009, prior to the second KHL season, and was held every year until it was ended in 2016.
+The first draft was held on June 1, 2009, before the second KHL season, and was held every year until it was ended in 2016.
 Mikhail Pashnin, drafted by CSKA Moscow, was the first player to be drafted in the KHL Junior Draft.
 The first KHL Junior Draft held had only 85 drafted players, but with 188 players in the 2010 Draft the number of drafted players that year was more than doubled.
 However, the number of drafted players decreased in the 2011 Draft, with 134 drafted players.
 The peak count came in 2014 when 208 players were drafted.
 Overall, over the 8 years, 1,241 players were drafted, giving an average of 155 drafted players per year.